DLXPlugins/highlight-and-share/readme.txt

 Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
 However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).

+The plugin also has a Gutenberg block that is a click-to-share piece.

 If you have a feature request, <a href="https://github.com/ronalfy/highlight-and-share/issues">please add a GitHub issue</a>.